 - Lots (and LOTS) of good comments.
 The best part about Jupyter notebook is that it allows code, figures, and writing to live side by side.
 Take advantage of this!
 As you read through Paul’s notebooks, take a look at where and how he explains his work.

 - Great figures.
-Rather than just spit out metric upon metric, Paul includes a confusion matrix for every cross validation procedure he does.
+Rather than just spit out metric upon metric, Paul includes a confusion matrix for every cross-validation procedure he does.
 This is extremely helpful as you’re browsing his repo, and also makes it more visually distinctive.

 - Clean code.
 Trust me, the code here did not just appear out of Paul’s mind fully formed (wouldn’t that be nice!).
-Instead there were errors, bugs, huge text outputs, weird results that didn’t make sense, comments to himself about what to do next—all usual things when working on a notebook.
+Instead, there were errors, bugs, huge text outputs, weird results that didn’t make sense, comments to himself about what to do next—all usual things when working on a notebook.
 BUT, for publishing, Paul went through and cleaned those all out.

 - Well organized.
 Paul’s repo reads like a (really nerdy, data-driven) novel—it clearly and logically explains how we went from one step to the next.
 You can see how Paul thinks and understand why he is doing each step.

-On whole, this step usually takes around 3-5 hours to complete—not that much after the 100+ hours you’ve put into a portfolio project.
+On the whole, this step usually takes around 3-5 hours to complete—not that much after the 100+ hours you’ve put into a portfolio project.
 However, it is the most common step I see my mentees skipping, and substantially impacts the overall presentation of this work.